GitSatyen/CourseBuas/_learning/week-1.md

 Provide as much context as possible.
 Use code snippets or take screenshots of what you were able to accomplish.
 Please provide references to any additional sources of information that helped you.
 -->

+This week I learned to setup visual studio for the project with all the libs that should be inlcuded like instructed.
+Also managed to make the bouncing ball example project run, like instructed during the lecture.

 ## Check

 <!---